burtlo/objc/README.md

 The `objc` binary will find and run the tests for the following files: `Bob.h`, `Bob.m` and `BobTest.m`.

-More specifically the following occurs:

-* Finds the files matching the specified prefix (e.g. `Bob.h`, `Bob.m` and `BobTest.m`)
-* An Xcode Project, managed by the gem, is copied to to a tmp location on the system.
-* Using the [xcoder](https://github.com/rayh/xcoder) the project file is manipulated and the found files are added.
-* Using [xctool](https://github.com/facebook/xctool) the tests from the project file are executed.

-## XCTest

 The test suite used is **XCTest**.
 This is an example of the header, source and test file.